-This will vary from project, but is likely to be up to 50% of the time.
+This will vary from project to project but is likely to be up to 50% of the time.

 15. What are the language requirements for the course?

-16. What career paths could I follow after completing the industry-focussed PhD?
+16. What career paths could I follow after completing the industry-focused PhD?

 The academic and business-based research skills you acquire through this programme will give you a launch-pad for various types of careers, whether your aim is to establish a new venture, join a business or government institution, or move into University research management.